Koalas only eat gum leaves

 While it is true that koalas primarily eat gum leaves they have been known to munch on paperbarks like the Broad-leaved Paperbark and other non-eucalypts such as the Queensland Brush Box.
 They have also been observed eating bottle brush and wattle when flowering.

 Interesting fact: Of the 600-700 gum tree varieties, only around 20 are preferred by koalas (including Blue gum, Gray gum, River Red Gum and Swamp gum) so they are finicky eaters.
-They like juicy leaves that are nitrogen rich and eat up to 500 grams a way on average.
+They like juicy leaves that are nitrogen rich and eat up to 500 grams a day on average.
 Little is known about the impact of drought on the nutritional value (or taste) of their food trees.

 Historically koalas got much if not all the water they needed from gum leaves however the loss of higher quality habitat and lower water content in the ground (and thus leaves) has led to koalas needing to supplement this (hence koalas drinking from pools, dams, creeks, gutters etc).